arnavasoni/project-euler/README.md

 - **smallest_multiple: Smallest multiple**

   What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?

+- **ssd: Sum Square Difference**

+  Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.